-In July 2018 the Panel's Complaints Sub-Committee was appointed as a formal Sub-Committee of the Panel, following its previous status as a working group.
-The Complaints Sub-Committee is responsible for handling complaints made against the PCC and for informally resolving non-criminal complaints, as well as conduct matters that are referred to the Panel by the Independent Office for Police Conduct (IOPC).
-Meetings of the Complaints Sub-Committee are held in public, with an annual report outlining complaints activity for the previous 12 months presented to the Panel each July.
+In July 2018, the Panel's Complaints Sub-Committee was appointed as a formal Sub-Committee of the Panel, following its previous status as a working group.
+The Complaints Sub-Committee is responsible for handling complaints made against the PCC and for informally resolving non-criminal complaints, as well as conduct matters that are referred to the Panel by the IOPC.
+Meetings of the Complaints Sub-Committee are held in public, with an annual report outlining complaints activity for the previous 12 months presented to the Panel at each AGM.